hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 ![](../../assets/technology/automation-account-exchange/add-module-exchange.png)

-Now to create the runbook (think a runbook as a fancy name for a cloud hosted script).
+With the dependencies out of the way we can create the runbook.
+To expand further, you can think of a runbook as a fancy name for a cloud hosted script.

 1. Navigate to [portal.azure.com](http://portal.azure.com) > **Automation account**